barvaz/contagas/INSTALL.md

 ## Information

-#### ContaGas is build and tested on a sandard LAMP server (Linux, Apache2, MySQL, PHP5).
-It will probably break on Windows...
+ContaGas is build and tested on a sandard LAMP server (Linux, Apache2, MySQL, PHP5).
+It will probably break on Windows.

 ## Installation

 1. Manually create your database.
    You will need to know the database name, user, and password for installation purposes.
    (phpMyAdmin or similar are good tools for this)

 2. Execute the conf/contagas.sql script using the newlly created database